-The Negresco owns thousands of valuable contemporary artworks and furniture from different eras, from salons dedicated to Louis XVI to Street Art rooms.
-Without a doubt, this five-star hotel represents a vision of French culture.
-It gives guests a strong expression of the French way of life.
+The hotel owns an extensive collection of invaluable contemporary artworks and furniture spanning various eras, from dedicated Louis XVI salons to avant-garde Street Art rooms.
+Undoubtedly, this five-star establishment serves as a vibrant vision of French culture, offering guests a profound immersion into the essence of the French way of life.

 Château de la Messardière

-In 1989, under the supervision of the chief architect of historical monuments, J.C.
-Rochette, a restoration of the Chateau took place.
-Then, in 1992, a French Group bought the premise and turned it into a luxury Saint‑Tropez hotel.
+In 1989, the Chateau underwent a restoration supervised by the chief architect of historical monuments, J.C.
+Rochette.
+Subsequently, in 1992, a French group acquired the property and transformed it into a luxurious Saint‑Tropez hotel.

-Situated on a hillside, the hotel is a short distance away from Saint‑Tropez’s center and Pampelonne beaches.
-Suites and rooms of Château de la Messardière offer panoramic views over Saint‑Tropez.
-Guests can enjoy a stroll along the botanical footpath.
-The Mediterranean garden, overflowing with the scents of typical Provençal and Mediterranean flora, is also a great place to walk around.
+Perched on a hillside, the hotel is conveniently close to Saint‑Tropez’s center and Pampelonne beaches.
+The rooms and suites at Château de la Messardière offer panoramic views of Saint‑Tropez.
+Guests can enjoy a leisurely stroll along the botanical footpath, while the Mediterranean garden, filled with the fragrances of typical Provençal and Mediterranean flora, offers a delightful place for a walk.

 Royal Riviera Saint-Jean-Cap-Ferrat

-More than a century ago, in 1904, the luxury hotel opened its door under the name of Panorama Palace.
-It welcomed many famous people, such as the American dancer Isadora Duncacer and the Russian composer Prokofiev.
-Later in 1914, the Panorama Palace served as a school for war orphans and allied Serb refugees, fleeing from the troops of Austria and Germany.
+Over a century ago, in 1904, the luxurious hotel welcomed guests under the name Panorama Palace, hosting notable figures like the American dancer Isadora Duncan and Russian composer Prokofiev.
+In 1914, it took on a noble cause, serving as a school for war orphans and allied Serb refugees escaping the forces of Austria and Germany.

-At the end of the 20th century, the hotel had undertaken a renovation and gained a new identity and style.
-The design of Royal Riviera Saint-Jean-Cap-Ferrat emphasizes the Mediterranean character.
-It provides the most conveniences and comforts for its guests.
+At the end of the 20th century, the hotel underwent a transformative renovation, gaining a new identity and style.
+The design of Royal Riviera Saint-Jean-Cap-Ferrat now highlights the Mediterranean character, offering utmost convenience and comfort to its guests.

-The hotel boasts a total of 94 rooms and suites, 78 of which are in the main building.
-Designed to reflect the landscape and the colours of southern France, most rooms overlook the sheer blue of the Mediterranean Sea.
-It would be a great pleasure to read a book while drinking a cup of tea in the heart of its magnificent garden.
+With a total of 94 rooms and suites, 78 located in the main building, the hotel’s design reflects the landscape and colours of southern France.
+Most rooms overlook the sheer blue of the Mediterranean Sea.
+Relaxing with a book and a cup of tea in the heart of its magnificent garden is a joyful experience.

 Hôtel Hermitage Monte-Carlo

-From a small inn originally, the hotel has transformed into one of the most modern and luxurious accommodations in the heart of Monaco.
-It has a stunning façade with Italian style loggia inspired by the Princess of Monaco’s Palace.
-Commissioned by the renowned French architects, the hotel has a neo-classical style, including such as the banqueting hall and Eiffel’s stained-glass window in the winter garden.
-The hall is reminiscent of the Grand Trianon of Louis XIV in Versailles.
+Originally a modest inn, the hotel has undergone a remarkable evolution to become one of Monaco’s most contemporary and luxurious accommodations.
+Its striking façade features an Italian-style loggia inspired by the Princess of Monaco’s Palace, designed by renowned French architects in a neo-classical style that includes Eiffel’s stained-glass window in the winter garden and a banqueting hall reminiscent of the Grand Trianon of Louis XIV in Versailles.

-Besides, the Hôtel Hermitage Monte-Carlo has a Michelin-starred restaurant Le Vistamar and the best hotel spa in Europe.
-Family holidaymakers can benefit a wide range of services designed for children.
+Furthermore, Hôtel Hermitage Monte-Carlo is home to the Michelin-starred restaurant Le Vistamar and has the best hotel spa in Europe.
+Families visiting can benefit from a range of services tailored for children.

 Grand-Hotel du Cap-Ferrat

-In 1895, King Leopold sold off part of the beautiful landscape for the construction of a luxury Côte d’Azur hotel, the Grand-Hotel du Cap-Ferrat.
-After the opening in 1908, the luxury hotel began attracting an elite international wealthy individuals and royalty, particularly from England and Russia.
-At the time, it was exclusively as a winter destination.
-It was until a group of writers and artists ventured to the French Riviera in the summer, the hotel started to attract new guests seeking sun, sea, and adventure at Côte d’Azur resorts.
+In 1895, King Leopold sold a portion of this beautiful landscape, paving the way for the construction of the opulent Grand-Hotel du Cap-Ferrat.
+Opening its doors in 1908, the luxury hotel quickly became a magnet for elite international figures and royalty, especially from England and Russia, primarily as a winter retreat.
+Only when a group of writers and artists explored the French Riviera in the summer did the hotel broaden its appeal to sun-seekers and adventurers.

 Where do you want to stay during your next visit to Cote d’Azur